Wolox/wolmo-core-android/README.md

 These features can be found in CORE:

-* MVP-ready activities and fragments
+* MVVM oriented.
-* Files helpers
+* FileSystem Abstractions.
-* Camera and image helpers
+* Permission Management.

 [See all the features available here.](FEATURES.md)